 When: first Saturday after end of Easter

 The La Mar de Músicas Festival is held annually in Cartagena – one of the most important events in the sphere of global music.

 The festival focuses on folk music from all over the world, transforming the town into a major festive forum.
 All kinds of art forms are welcomed at this event, with 50 groups and solo artists performing on various stages prepared for the festival.
 Each year the festival focuses on a specific country, organising conferences, exhibitions and other parallel activities related to different aspects of its culture.

 International Jazz Festival in San Javier

-In 2019 the International Jazz Festival in San Javier celebrates its 22nd year and it keeps getting bigger each year, featuring well-known performers as well as rising stars of the jazz world.
+Dating to the end of the 20th century, the International Jazz Festival in San Javier keeps getting bigger each year, featuring well-known performers as well as rising stars of the jazz world.

 The event brings together famous jazz acts from around the world, with the town of San Javier – on the shores of the Mar Menor – swinging to their sounds.
 The festival has been declared of “Regional Tourist Interest”.